mulahasanovic/cv/README.md

 - Create `md` files with your experiences and education in their respective folders
 - Edit the template as you see fit, add new sections, hide sections, remove sections, customize styles
 - Good luck & Enjoy

+## 🖼️ Live

+Resume is hosted at netlify, you can visit it at [https://cv.sead.dev](https://cv.sead.dev) to check it out.

 ## 🚀 Project Structure